-Activities or “occupations” children and young people may wish to develop participation skills in are:
+Activities or “occupations” children and young people may wish to develop participation skills in include:

 We work with you, health, education and social care colleagues, to help your child get the most from their lives and achieve their potential.